Valkyr-JS/StashReels/README.md

 ### Settings

-1. Select a playlist - Choose from one of your Stash scene filters in the dropdown to use as a playlist.
-If you don't have any scene filters, all portrait scenes will be fetched as a default playlist.
+1. Select a filter - Choose from one of your Stash scene filters in the dropdown.
+If you don't have any filters, all portrait scenes will be fetched as a default filter.
-2. Set current playlist as default - Makes the currently selected playlist the default when Stash TV is launched.
-(Only shown if currently selected playlist is not already default)
+2. Set current filter as default - Makes the currently selected filter the default when Stash TV is launched.
+(Only shown if currently selected filter is not already default)
-3. Randomise playlist order.
-(Only shown if currently selected playlist is not already sorted by random.)
+3. Randomise filter order.
+(Only shown if currently selected filter is not already sorted by random.)
 4. Subtitle language - Set your preferred subtitle language.
 If subtitles are available for a scene in this language, they will be displayed.
 These can be toggled on or off in the main scene UI.
-5. CRT Effect - A fun little filter that simulates an old CRT TV look (you can also press the "c" key to toggle this).
+5. CRT Effect - A fun little visual filter that simulates an old CRT TV look (you can also press the "c" key to toggle this).

 ## Technical info